ooples/pine_script_docs/source/appendix/HOWTOs.rst

     plotchar(val, size=size.normal, location=location.absolute)

-    // fill the background of the 5 days lookback window range with aqua color bgcolor(leftborder and not rightborder ? color.aqua : na, transp=70)
+    // fill the background of the 5 days lookback window range with aqua color bgcolor(leftborder and not rightborder ? color.new(color.aqua, 70) : na)

 Count bars in a dataset
 -----------------------